-If information cannot be accessed through the informal application process, a formal application is necessary.
-The formal application process is required if the application involves a large amount of information or extensive searches, or the information that an applicant is seeking involves personal or business information about a third party who must and will be consulted before the particular information sought can be released.
+A formal application is required if you are seeking a large number of documents or extensive searches, or you are seeking personal or business information about a third party who must be consulted before the information can be released.

 Refusal of Requests for Access to Information